tektoncd/community/org/README.md

 pull requests without requiring [`ok-to-test`](process.md#prow-commands) and to be able to [`lgtm`](process.md#prow-commands) pull requests.

-To be eligible to become a member of the org you must (not that this is at the discretion of [the governing board members](governance.md)) do both of:
+To be eligible to become a member of the org you must (note that this is at the discretion of [the governing board members](governance.md)) do both of:

 * Opened 5 pull requests against projects in tektoncd